-Superheroes We've Lost In 2023 So Far
+Superheroes We Lost In 2023

 There are only four certainties in life — death, taxes, superhero death, and the retconning of superhero death in future stories.
 The following victims of tragic, usually violent circumstances may all very well follow the trajectory of Superman after his murder at the hands of Doomsday in 1993's "The Death of Superman," as well as Jean Grey when she nobly sacrificed herself at the conclusion of 1980's "Dark Phoenix Saga."
 Jean's not even the only X-Man with a touch-and-go approach to the great beyond anymore.
 Most of her teammates have died and returned to life several times over ever since they moved to Krakoa and became functionally immortal in 2019's "House of X" and "Powers of X."

 And what about superheroes who die in alternate realities while their counterparts in adjacent dimensions remain among the living?
 What about heroes who die in one medium but remain upright and breathing in another?
 It's all profoundly confusing, but if we didn't enjoy being confused then we wouldn't be fans of superhero media, would we?
-Let's gaze upon the superheroes we've lost so far in 2023, mourn their passing, and anxiously await their inevitable return to glory.
+Let's gaze upon the superheroes we lost in 2023, mourn their passing, and anxiously await their inevitable return to glory.

 ForgetMeNot